-- Sunscreens with para-amino benzoic acid that absorbs ultraviolet light and acts as a sunscreen.
+- Sunscreens with para-aminobenzoic acid absorb ultraviolet light and act as sunscreen.

-- Having clear skin to light, red or blond hair, green or blue eyes.
+- I have clear skin to light, red or blond hair, and green or blue eyes.

-- Suffering from conditions such as lupus, porphyria, or polymorphic light rashes, diabetes mellitus or thyroid disease.
+- I suffer from lupus, porphyria, polymorphic light rashes, diabetes mellitus, or thyroid disease.

 - Underlying infection